catalyst-cloud/catalystcloud-docs/source/getting-started/basics/access.rst

 ############################

 In the previous section, we learned about the various services the Catalyst Cloud offers.
-Now we'll learn about the various ways users can access services.
+Now we'll learn about the various ways you can interact with these services.

 *****************
 The web dashboard